ESutton567/pands-problem-sheet/README.md

 ## Week 2
 ### This program calculates BMI

+This week's topic explored creating simple programs using **Statements**.

+The program begins by asking the user to input their weight in kilograms (kg), following by their height in centimetres (cm).
+It then creates a new variable that calculates BMI (weight[kg]/height[$m^2$]), based on the user input values.
+Finally it prints out the resulting BMI value.

 ```python
 # asks the user to input their weight
 weight = int(input("Please enter your weight (kg):"))